 Guest network is disabled by default.

-To turn on the Guest network please go to the 'Guest network' page.
-To enable the Guest network, set the switch to Enabled state.
+To turn on the Guest network please go to the 'Guest segment' page.
+To enable the Guest network, set the switch to 'Enabled' state.

 The network Name (SSID) field specifies the name of the guest network that will be visible on client devices.
 You can change it by typing new name in this field.

 In the network protection field, you can specify a security algorithm.
 The default value is 'Unprotected'.

 NOTE: Important!
 Using an open (unprotected) network is unsecured.
 PLease use 'WPA2-PSK' algorithm which provides maximum security.

 Create and enter a password in 'Password' field.
 This password will be used by clients of the guest network.

 In the 'Work schedule' field, you can add a schdule for the Guest network to work.

 Click the 'Additional settings' to display the full settings of the guest network segment.

 IP and DHCP settings are represented in 'IP settings' section.
 Click on 'Show DHCP settings' to display the full settings.